aintnoair/mlops/README.md

 project inside a Docker container.
 The training script uses PyTorch Lightning and WandB for logging and supports flexible configuration of hyperparameters.

+`Disclaimer`: I developed and tested this project on an M1 Macbook Pro, results may vary when using different a different OS or x86 processor architecture.

 ## Project Overview

 This project containerizes a training pipeline for a language model, built for consistency and portability.